Home HR Insights 4 Costly Overtime Pay Pitfalls for Employers to Avoid

 1. PTO Instead of Overtime Pay Some employers engage in the practice of adding to an employee’s PTO or Vacation pay rather than paying appropriately for overtime hours worked.
 While this may seem like a reasonable trade, it is illegal under the Fair Labor Standards Act (FLSA).
 To protect your organization from an investigation and potential financial repercussions, review your company’s practices.

 2. Misclassifying Employees FLSA provides guidelines for classifying your employees as exempt or non-exempt.
 Many employers are tempted to classify employees as exempt and pay them a salary rather than paying them correctly according to the duties of their role.
 Clear, well-defined job descriptions can help you navigate the proper classification of your employees are classified and paid correctly.
 Non-exempt employees can be paid a salary rather than an hourly rate, but are still eligible for overtime pay.
-For more information on making sure your employees are classified correctly, take a look at this fact sheet by the Department of Labor.

 3. Not Paying Travel Time You must compensate your employees for time spent traveling to and from locations they must visit to complete their job duties.
 The time they spend for their “normal commute” in the morning or in the evening is not eligible for this calculation.
 Protect your organization by taking a look at how your organization handles employees who travel to multiple work sites.